abhinavmishra-0302/Finance-Trading-Platform/SRS.md

    - If the user is registered, has a pre-existing ID, signup is not applicable, login is successful, the user views the portfolio, searches stocks, payment is successful, and then logs out without buying/selling, the outcome is that the user logs out after viewing stocks but without engaging in buying/selling.

 10. **Invalid Username/Password:**
-    - If the user is registered, has no pre-existing ID, signup is not applicable, login is not successful, the outcome is an invalid username/password.
+    - If the user is registered, has no pre-existing ID, signup is not applicable, login is not successful, and the outcome is an invalid username/password.

 ### 8.2 Decision Tree for User Interaction Flows